 If the trust: (1) has acceptable terms, (2) is funded with cash or marketable securities, and (3) may not be pooled for investment purposes, the trust should be initially funded at a minimum gift level of \$100,000.

-If the trust is funded with assets other than cash or marketable securities, the terms of the agreement must be reviewed and approved by the DER in conjunction with the DIM [OAM] and, when necessary, the OGC.
+If the trust is funded with assets other than cash or marketable securities, the terms of the agreement must be reviewed and approved by the DER in conjunction with the DIM and, when necessary, the OGC.
 A unitrust with a net income payout or net income with makeup provision payout should be established for trusts funded with assets other than cash or marketable securities.
 Other acceptable terms depend upon the standard criteria plus the ability and length of time required to liquidate or manage the asset used to fund the trust.
-Such trusts shall be reviewed by the DER in conjunction with the DIM [OAM] and, when necessary, the OGC prior to acceptance.
+Such trusts shall be reviewed by the DER in conjunction with the DIM and, when necessary, the OGC prior to acceptance.

-G. Pooled Income Fund

-- 1. Gifts to a Pooled Income Fund may be accepted only for beneficiaries over the age of 55 if there are no more than two income beneficiaries for each account established in a Pooled Income Fund by a donor.
+- G. Pooled Income Fund - 1.
+Gifts to a Pooled Income Fund may be accepted only for beneficiaries over the age of 55 if there are no more than two income beneficiaries for each account established in a Pooled Income Fund by a donor.
 The minimum gift needed to enter a Pooled Income Fund is \$10,000, or a contribution of \$5,000 with a pledge that additional contributions will be made to bring the total dollar share in the Fund to \$10,000 within five years. - 2.
-The Pooled Income Fund charter requires that all gifts must be made in cash or readily marketable securities.

-H. Management and Investments

-- 1. The Board shall [does] not authorize the DER [OAM] to administer and manage charitable trusts of which the Board is not trustee. - 2.
+The Pooled Income Fund charter requires that all gifts must be made in cash or readily marketable securities. - H. Management and Investments - 1.
+The Board shall not authorize the DER to administer and manage charitable trusts of which the Board is not trustee. - 2.
 The U. T. System may request reimbursement from a charitable trust for any third party charges incurred by the trust.
 Such charges may include, but are not limited to, bank custodial fees, real estate expenses such as appraisals, surveys, environmental assessments, maintenance and repairs, and extraordinary legal fees.
-In circumstances where it is deemed inappropriate for the affected trusts to bear such expenses, reimbursements shall be made by the component institution for whose benefit the trust is administered.
+In circumstances where it is deemed inappropriate for the affected trusts to bear such expenses, reimbursements shall be made by the component institution for whose benefit the trust is administered. - I. Solicitation and Negotiation - 1.
+Any advertisement or planned giving brochure to be mailed or otherwise furnished to potential donors shall be sent to the OAA or the OHA, as appropriate, for administrative approval following coordinated review for compliance with policy statements by that office and the DER, the DIM, and the OGC, before distribution to donors.
+Every attempt should be made to complete the reviews and provide a definitive response within two weeks of receipt of the materials.